 - Set the standard high.
-The NATSPEC Specification for trees is Australia's, if not the world's, most rigorous standard.
+The Australian Standard AS 2303:2018 for trees is Australia's, if not the world's, most rigorous standard.

-- Recognising that good big trees take years to produce from specially selected and managed starter stock, be guided by reputation and confidence rather than price alone.
+- Recognise that good big trees take years to produce from specially selected and managed starter stock, so be guided by reputation and confidence rather than price alone.

 Trees Impact has a long and unblemished history of growing bespoke trees for small and large, often iconic, Australian projects.